nearform/angular-patterns-workshop/slides/movie-list.md

 # Step 4: Trying it out

-You can view the results of your work by visiting the page and should look similar to the screenshot:
+You can view the results of your work by visiting the page in your browser.

+It should look similar to the below screenshot:

 <img src="images/simple-list-of-movies.png" alt="Screenshot of simple movie list" />